danbradham/shout/docs/index.rst

   * PySide/PyQt signals are bound to widgets making it harder to decouple widgets.
 You have to explicitly connect each widget's signals with their slots which could live deep in a hierarchy of widgets.

-  * Shout Messages are classes themselves, existing outside the scope of any individual widgets.
-Making them usable anywhere and everywhere in your app.
+  * Shout Messages are classes themselves, readily available to all other objects in their scope.
+Shout from inside, outside, top, or bottom of a widget hierarchy, Messages will still get to where they need to go!

-* It's easy and fun to use and incorporates well existing code.
+* It's easy and fun to use.

 .. toctree::